anishkatoch/Operation-and-metric-analytics-Enhanced-Business-Efficiency/README.md

-## Result

-**How this project helped me:** This project has been instrumental in deepening my understanding of the significance of operational analytics.
-It has shed light on how companies harness metric spikes as a strategic advantage.
-By adopting an informed and proactive approach, they can extract valuable insights to make data-driven decisions that optimize their strategies and enhance ROI.
+**How this project helped me:
+-  This project has been instrumental in deepening my understanding of the significance of operational analytics.
+-  It has shed light on how companies harness metric spikes as a strategic advantage.
+-  By adopting an informed and proactive approach, they can extract valuable insights to make data-driven decisions that optimize their strategies and enhance ROI.

 **Challenges Faced:**
-The primary challenge encountered during this project was the sheer volume of data in Case Study 2.
-Importing such a massive dataset into SQL Workbench proved to be a slow process.
-To overcome this hurdle, I had to resort to using LOAD DATA statements.
-Furthermore, there was an issue with the 'user_type' column in the 'events' table, which had an integer datatype that hindered the data import process.
-I had to change the datatype to 'text' before resuming the data loading process into the 'events' table.
+-  The primary challenge encountered during this project was the sheer volume of data in Case Study 2.
+-  Importing such a massive dataset into SQL Workbench proved to be a slow process.
+-  To overcome this hurdle, I had to resort to using LOAD DATA statements.
+-  Frthermore, there was an issue with the 'user_type' column in the 'events' table, which had an integer datatype that hindered the data import process.
+-  I had to change the datatype to 'text' before resuming the data loading process into the 'events' table.